lheald2/gued/README.md

 # gued package

 Written by Lauren F Heald
-Email: lheald2@unl.edu
+Email: lauren.f.heald@gmail.com | LinkedIn: https://www.linkedin.com/in/lauren-heald/

 ## About:
 This package was created for data processing and analysis for experiments conducted at the MeV-UED facility at the Linac Coherent Light Source at the Stanford Linear Accelerator.
 The main packages, `gued.py` and `gued_theory.py` contain all the relevant functions for data processing, and each Jupyter Notebook serves a specific function for cleaning, processing, and saving image based scattering data.
 This package is developed and maintained by Lauren F. Heald, PhD.

 ### Current Status:
   The package has been rigorously tested with multiple data sets collected at the MeV-UED facility.
 However, updates are posted often as lessons are learned and new tricks are implemented.
 Please note, this package is meant to serve as a backbone for data processing, but further noise reduction and analysis are encouraged.
-If you have questions or concerns, email Lauren Heald at lheald2@unl.edu with subject line "GUED Help".
+If you have questions or concerns, email Lauren Heald at lauren.f.heald@gmail.com with subject line "GUED Help".

 ## Current Functionality
 Different notebooks within the repository serve different purposes but the general data processing pipeline is outlined below (as found in `Fast_Analysis.py`).